apache/airflow/CONTRIBUTING.rst

   and `local virtualenv <LOCAL_VIRTUALENV.rst>`_.

-* **Integration tests** are available in the Breeze development environment that is also used for Airflow Travis CI tests.
+* **Integration tests** are available in the Breeze development environment that is also used for Airflow's CI tests.
 Integration test are special tests that require additional services running, such as Postgres, Mysql, Kerberos, etc.

 * **System tests** are automatic tests that use external systems like